![]() |

 ***Plot***

 The year is 1947 and the setting is Portland, Maine.
-Hotshot banker Andy Dufresne is convicted of murdering his wife and her lover in a murder of passion and is sentenced to two consecutive life sentences at the Shawshank State Prison.
+Hotshot banker Andy Dufresne is convicted of murdering his wife and her lover in a "murder of passion" and is sentenced to two consecutive life sentences at the Shawshank State Prison.
 He is befriended by Ellis "Red" Redding, a fellow inmate who is serving a life sentence.

-Andy tells a skeptical Red that he dreams of living in Zihuatanejo, an idyllic Mexican town on the Pacific coast.
+Andy tells a skeptical Red that he dreams of being free and living in Zihuatanejo, an idyllic Mexican town on the Pacific coast.
 Andy also tells him of a specific hayfield near Buxton, giving Red clear instructions to retrieve a package that is buried there once he is paroled.
 Red worries about his friend's well-being especially since he knows that Andy had been asking around for some rope.

 My thoughts...